rietho/cv/cv.md

 2020-11 - Current

 - Leading and coaching of a global team of (Senior) Business Intelligence Analysts
-- Scaling and driving decision-making for the Marketing organisation through automation, data pipelines, data analysis, attribution methodology development & enhancement, machine learning, reporting, and dashboards
+- Scaling and driving decision-making for the Marketing Growth organisation through automation, data pipelines, data analysis, attribution methodology development & enhancement, machine learning, reporting, and dashboards
 - Agile Resource Management in a complex environment to make data-driven decisions
 - Quarterly / annual strategy and planning ownership
+- Formed close partnerships with business leaders in identifying, prioritising and solving business problems
-- Close collaboration with other leaders to leverage new technologies & opportunities
+- Close collaboration with other technical leaders in leveraging technologies
-- Indeed wide lead of the R-[Guild](https://www.bloomberg.com/company/stories/how-guilds-promote-the-exchange-of-technical-ideas-best-practices-within-bloomberg-engineering/){target="_blank"} bringing enterprise solutions and best practices for R to the whole company
+- Company-wide lead of the R-[Guild](https://www.bloomberg.com/company/stories/how-guilds-promote-the-exchange-of-technical-ideas-best-practices-within-bloomberg-engineering/){target="_blank"} providing enterprise solutions and best practices